feathersui/feathersui-website/website/docs/haxe-openfl/grid-view.md

 > Developers are not required to use the [`LayoutGroupItemRenderer`](./layout-group-item-renderer.md) class.
 In fact, a custom cell renderer may be created from any OpenFL display object, including primitives like [`openfl.display.Sprite`](https://api.openfl.org/openfl/display/Sprite.html) and all other Feathers UI components.

 Both [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html) and [`GridViewColumn`](https://api.feathersui.com/current/feathers/controls/GridViewColumn.html) define `cellRendererRecycler` properties.
 On [`GridViewColumn`](https://api.feathersui.com/current/feathers/controls/GridViewColumn.html), the [`cellRendererRecycler`](https://api.feathersui.com/current/feathers/controls/GridViewColumn.html#cellRendererRecycler) property may be used to customize the cell renderers in that specific column.
-On [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html), the [`cellRendererRecycler`](https://api.feathersui.com/current/feathers/controls/GridView.html#cellRendererRecycler) property may be used to customize the default cell renderers used when a particular column doesn't have a default cell renderer.
+On [`GridView`](https://api.feathersui.com/current/feathers/controls/GridView.html), the [`cellRendererRecycler`](https://api.feathersui.com/current/feathers/controls/GridView.html#cellRendererRecycler) property may be used to customize the default cell renderers used when a particular column doesn't have a specific cell renderer.

 ```hx
 var column = new GridViewColumn("Item", (data) -> data.item);